lesliev/fantasy-grounds-encounter-difficulty-5e/README.txt

 balancing encounters for the full party.
 So make sure all the party's characters are in the Party Sheet before you start balancing encounters.

-This extension is for Fantasy Grounds DnD 5th edition ruleset, using 2014 rules.
+This extension is for Fantasy Grounds DnD 5th edition ruleset.
+It should work for both 2014 and 2024 rules - but I don't have the 2024 DMG to double-check so your feedback is welcome!
-It should be easy to adapt to other rulesets.

 Here's a demo of the extension in action: https://www.youtube.com/watch?v=m-kz4Hj_8gQ